LinLabNEU/reweight_pruning3/readme.md

 This is the submission for the MicroNet challenge on the CIFAR-100 task.

 This project is based on Pytorch.
-We do not perform quantization for this model.
+We perform quantization for this model.

 # Model